LeBron James leads Lakers to the In-Season Tournament semifinals with a 106-103 win over Suns

 LOS ANGELES (AP) — LeBron James scored 15 of his 31 points in the fourth quarter, and the Los Angeles Lakers secured the last semifinal spot in the inaugural NBA In-Season Tournament with a 106-103 victory over the Phoenix Suns on Tuesday night.

-Anthony Davis had 27 points and 15 rebounds and Austin Reaves scored 20 points for the top-seeded Lakers, who will face New Orleans on Thursday in Las Vegas.
-Milwaukee faces Indiana in the East semifinal.
+Anthony Davis had 27 points and 15 rebounds and Austin Reaves scored 20 for the top-seeded Lakers, who will face New Orleans on Thursday in Las Vegas.
+Milwaukee plays Indiana in the East semifinal.

+“You’ve got some of the most alpha male competitors in the world, and if you give us an opportunity to play for something meaningful or an incentive, then you get what you’re getting,” said James, who also racked up 11 assists, eight rebounds and five steals.
+“The In-Season Tournament is what it is, and we have an opportunity to play on a big stage, be on national television, represent our families, our communities, where we come from.”

-James put on a masterful shooting performance down the stretch while also racking up 11 assists, eight rebounds and five steals.
-The 21-year veteran scored 15 of the Lakers’ first 19 points in the final period and got the assists on his teammates’ other two baskets while Los Angeles pulled ahead.
+James put on a masterful shooting performance down the stretch, scoring 15 of the Lakers’ first 19 points in the final period and getting the assists on his teammates’ other two baskets as Los Angeles pulled ahead.

 Booker and Grayson Allen scored 21 points apiece for Phoenix.

-The Lakers earned the top seed in the West by going unbeaten in the group stage of the inaugural tournament, including a win at Phoenix on Nov.
-10. The Suns rebounded from that setback to earn a wild-card spot in the knockout round.
+The Lakers earned the top seed in the West by going unbeaten in the group stage of the inaugural tournament, including a win Nov.
+10 in Phoenix.
+The Suns rebounded from that setback to earn a wild-card spot in the knockout round.

-While fans are still debating the merits of the In-Season Tournament, both the Lakers’ Darvin Ham and Phoenix’s Frank Vogel said their players are getting into the spirit of the event, particularly with the motivation to earn financial bonuses for their teams’ support personnel and younger players.
+While fans are still debating the merits of the In-Season Tournament, both Vogel and Lakers coach Darvin Ham said their players are getting into the spirit of the event, particularly with the motivation to earn financial bonuses for their teams’ support personnel and younger players.

 “They’re well aware of that bag,” Ham said with a grin.
 “Money speaks, man.”